Cross-Disciplinary and Interdisciplinary Undergraduate Research

 The Cross-Disciplinary/Interdisciplinary Undergraduate Research (CDIUR) Program involves undergraduate research that emphasizes students and faculty working together from diverse disciplines.
 The CDIUR program will run during the summer 2022 sessions I, II, and III -- May 9 - July 29, 2022.

 All student and faculty participants are required to attend the opening reception on TBD.

-This program involves one group of three faculty member from three different disciplines.
+This program involves one group of three faculty members from three different disciplines.
 This 'research cluster' will meet informally in the spring semester in preparation for more intensive summer work.
 Faculty members will select one research student from their own disciplines.
 Faculty and students will work on the project throughout the summer and use the fall semester to draw the project to a conclusion, including possible dissemination of a research product at a conference.
 Each group will be required to present their research at Seaver College's annual Research and Scholarly Achievement Symposium in Spring 2022.
-A brief report should be submitted to to Katy Carr in the Office of Research and Sponsored Programs (RSP) by August 15, 2021 describing the research activities that took place during the summer.
+A brief report should be submitted to Alex Howard in the Office of Research and Sponsored Programs (RSP) by August 15, 2021, describing the research activities that took place during the summer.

 Funding for this program will provide a $4,200 summer stipend for each of the three faculty members and a $2,200 summer stipend for each student.

 Each interested faculty group should submit a 2-3 page proposal indicating who the faculty participants would be and the general topic that the group will address.
 Briefly indicate the plans for meeting as a group in the spring and how the group will work together in the summer.
 Please have each participating faculty member sign the proposal.
 Names of students do not have to be provided at this time.